Corporate discounts – with PartnerPlusBenefit

 Get to know PartnerPlusBenefit now.
-Lufthansa’s extensive free corporate bonus programme offers small and medium-sized enterprises (SMEs) unprecedented opportunities to save on travel costs for business trips and motivate employees.
-With award flights, upgrades, and FlyNet vouchers, for example.
+The free and powerful Lufthansa Group airlines corporate bonus programme offers small and medium-sized enterprises (SMEs) unprecedented opportunities to save on travel costs for business trips and motivate employees.
+With free flights, upgrades, and vouchers for excess baggage, for example.

 By participating in PartnerPlusBenefit, your company receives benefits that are practically equal to corporate discounts.
 And you also benefit: you do not have to agree to minimum orders or enter into a general contract for flight quotas, which means you always remain independent.